 Electorates and central government

 There is an old wisecrack that ‘there are three parties in Parliament – National, Labour, and Auckland’.
 Most of Auckland’s influence on central government derives from its substantial voting power.
-There are 24 general electorates (half of the New Zealand total) as well as three Māori electorates.
+In 2019 there were 22 general electorates (one-third of the New Zealand total) and three Māori electorates.

-The northward shift in New Zealand’s population in the 20th century is reflected in the increasing number of prime ministers to come from the Auckland region, from William Massey to Michael Joseph Savage, Robert Muldoon, David Lange, Helen Clark and John Key.
+The northward shift in New Zealand’s population in the 20th century is reflected in the increasing number of prime ministers who have come from the Auckland region, from William Massey to Michael Joseph Savage, Robert Muldoon, David Lange, Helen Clark, John Key and Jacinda Ardern.

 Primary and secondary

-In 1840 Auckland’s first hospital was a tent set up by merchant and philanthropist John Logan Campbell, to treat two Māori injured in a gunpowder explosion.
+Auckland’s first hospital was a tent set up by the merchant John Logan Campbell in 1840 to treat two Māori injured in a gunpowder explosion.
 The first permanent hospital opened in Grafton Gully in 1847.

-Today the hospitals of the Auckland region are organised under three district health boards: Auckland, Waitematā and Counties Manukau.
-In 2003, Auckland, Green Lane, National Women’s, and Starship Children’s hospital were integrated into the major Auckland City Hospital in Grafton.
+Until 2022 the hospitals of the Auckland region were organised under three district health boards: Auckland, Waitematā and Counties Manukau.
+In 2003, Auckland, Green Lane, National Women’s, and Starship Children’s hospital were integrated as Auckland City Hospital.